FAQ

 Are you in-network with any insurance providers?

-I am in-network with Premera, LifeWise, Regence and First Choice.
+I am in-network with Premera, LifeWise, Regence, BlueCross, BlueShield, Kaiser PPO, and Kaiser HMO, and First Choice.

 How much does a session cost?